ietf-wg-cellar/matroska-specification/notes.md

 | 8   | Subtitles | por   | 0        | 0       | 0      | Hearing-Impaired | SDH                                |
 Table: Subtitle Tracks for Default Selection{#subtitleTrackSelection}

-Here we have 2 audio tracks and 5 subtitle tracks.
+The table above shows two audio tracks and five subtitle tracks.
 As we can see, French is the original language.

 We'll start by discussing the case where the user prefers French (or original-language) audio (or has explicitly selected the French audio track) and also prefers French subtitles.